 Cell ProfilingNational facility

-The Cell Profiling facility enables researchers to access the resources and expertise from the Human Protein Atlas, by providing high-throughput profiling of protein targets in individual cells using immunofluorescence.
-Based on the resource of more than 47,000 antibodies and a panel of >20 different human cell lines, this facility has a unique position to investigate subcellular spatial proteomics for human and rodent biology.
-This is ideal for functional validation of discoveries/hits from large-scale omics projects in human cells.
-For users wanting to image at even higher resolution (STED, SIM etc.), the Cell Profiling facility can assist in sample preparation and evaluation of suitable antibodies for super-resolution microscopy.
+The Cell Profiling facility enables researchers to access the resources and expertise from the Human Protein Atlas and the primary aim is to do full service immunofluorescence projects at moderate to high-throughput level.
+Based on the resource of more than 25,000 antibodies and a panel of >20 different human cell lines, this facility has a unique position to investigate subcellular spatial proteomics for human and rodent biology.

 Initial screen of project by facility:

 2. Capacity requested for the project (classification: small/medium/large)